-The state has low network of TB molecular diagnostic machines, high unmet needs in terms of treatment for Children living with HIV and only provides 3 doses of malaria prophylaxis for about a quarter of its pregnant women
+The state has high unmet needs in terms of Treatment for Children living with HIV and only provides 3 doses of malaria prophylaxis for a third of its pregnant women.

 The State Government should ensure at least one functional molecular diagnostic machine per LGA, scale up ART treatment for CLHIV and expand coverage of IPTp3.